0

 They are darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.
 They have become callous and have given themselves up to sensuality, greedy to practice every kind of impurity (Ephesians 4:18-19).

 The mind of Adam is totally depraved.
 There is no nook or cranny of mental real estate that the deceitfulness of sin has not corrupted (Ephesians 4:22).
 Have you ever been inside a dark room?
 I’m talking about a completely dark room.
 No light exists.
 I have.
 You cannot see your hand in front of your face.
-It reminds me of what the Lord explained to Moses when plaguing Egypt.
+It reminds me of what the Lord told Moses when plaguing Egypt.

 1. There is an alienation from God.

-2. This person wants to press God’s truth out of their mental space (Romans 1:18; 2 Corinthians 4:4).
+2. The dark soul attempts to press God’s truth out of their mind (Romans 1:18; 2 Corinthians 4:4).

 Rick's Books on Amazon